Reginald Hoskins: Military career

 He soon returned to Africa, however, when he fought in the Somaliland campaign in 1903, serving as a staff officer on the lines of communication, and was again mentioned in despatches.
 Later the same year he entered the Staff College, Camberley.
 After passing out of Camberley in 1905 he served as a DAAG in Egypt, having been appointed in February 1906.

-In April 1910 he was promoted to temporary lieutenant colonel while serving as a GSO2 at the Staff College.
+In April 1910 he was promoted to major.
 In January 1911 he was promoted to brevet lieutenant colonel.
 In August 1913 he returned to East Africa as inspector of the Kings African Rifles.

 In September 1914 Hoskins was recalled from East Africa and was appointed assistant adjutant and quartermaster general of the 8th Division, which soon left to fight on the Western Front.
 On 12 November he became GSO1 (essentially chief of staff) to Major General Sir Thompson Capper, who had recently been appointed to command the 7th Division.
 On 25 March 1915 Hoskins was promoted to temporary brigadier general and given command of the 3rd Division's 8th Infantry Brigade, He was promoted to brevet colonel in June.
 He commanded the brigade until October when he was assigned as brigadier general, general staff (BGGS) of V Corps, taking over from Brigadier General Hugh Jeudwine.

 In early 1916 he was transferred to the East African campaign as commander of the 1st East African Division.
 In the 1916 Birthday Honours Hoskins was made a Companion of the Order of St Michael and St George.
 He was promoted to the substantive rank of major general in January 1917.